 What is counselling?

-Counselling is an intense focus or short-term consideration on immediate problems.
-Counselling can support someone in crisis has left them unable to function in every day life.
+Counselling is an intense focus or short-term consideration of immediate problems.
+Counselling can support someone in crisis who has left them unable to function in everyday life.
 I am a counsellor who uses mindfulness.
 I can set aside time with you to help you deal with what is happening in your life.
 I try and give you another viewpoint on what has been happening.

 Counselling in a crisis

 Counselling is like Psychotherapy.
 Short-term focused work is more appropriate for trying to help manage a crisis.
 I may offer advice to someone in a crisis.
 I try to empower a client to find their own solution to the situation.

 Death of a close relative.
 A relationship breakup.
 Debt management.
 Bullying in the workplace.
 These issues need advice.
 Guidance is more appropriate than looking at patterns of behaviour.
 Advising clients can help them to re-organise their lives.
 To cope with the everyday.
 Counselling is short term support to help the client get back to a sense of having some control of their lives.